DexerTDP/articles/Impulse - Feburary 2025.md

 bit and it's understandable why.
 With all the movements that happened from 2006 - 2012, it shaped a generation
 of distrusting the very institutions due to playing on some agenda.
 However, that brought another problem.

-In the generation of skeptics being anti propaganda, they are the easiest to be gaslit.
+**In the generation full of skeptics, they are the easiest to be gaslit.**

-"The email scandal, which now includes a trove of campaign chairman John Podesta’s emails stolen from his
+_"The email scandal, which now includes a trove of campaign chairman John Podesta’s emails stolen from his
 personal account and now being released by WikiLeaks, has continually dogged her campaign but was given new life when FBI Director James Comey told Congress the bureau would be reviewing additional emails related to an investigation
-believed already closed."
+believed already closed."_

 -McCaskill, Nolan D. “16 of the Most Revelatory Clinton Emails.”
 POLITICO, 6 Nov.
 2016,  www.politico.com/story/2016/11/ 2016-election-hillary-clinton-emails-230792.